Skip to contents

 corrected_name Final standardized name

-match_method Matching strategy used (exact_species, exact_genus, exact_family, fuzzy, manual, unresolved)
+match_method Matching strategy used (exact_species, exact_genus, exact_family, exact_class, fuzzy, manual, unresolved)

 match_score Similarity score (0–1)